Large growth (bloom) of cyanobacteria on a lake.

 Source: Ron Zurawell, Alberta Environment

-Children might be more at risk for getting sick from blue-green algae because they often spend more time in the water and may swallow contaminated water by accident.
+Children might be more at risk for getting sick from cyanobacteria because they often spend more time in the water and may swallow contaminated water by accident.

-Treat all algae blooms with caution.
-Call Health Link at 811 if you have been in contact with water that has blue-green algae and are having symptoms.
+Treat all cyanobacteria blooms with caution.
+Call Health Link at 811 if you drink or have been in contact with water that has a cyanobacteria bloom and are having symptoms.

-You can safely eat fish fillets from lakes affected by blue-green algae.
-You might want to limit how much whole fish and trimmings (any waste from filleting a fish including head, bones, intestines, or skin) you eat, because it is known that fish store toxins in their livers.
+You can safely eat fish fillets (boneless pieces of fish meat) from lakes with a cyanobacteria bloom.
+You might want to limit how much whole fish and trimmings (any waste from cutting up a fish, including head, bones, intestines, or skin) you eat, because fish store toxins in their livers.